Sajjangarh Monsoon Palace — Best Views in Udaipur

 Photography Tips

-• Wide-angle is non-negotiable.
+- →Wide-angle is essential.
 The panorama spans 360 degrees and you will want to capture as much sky and lake as your lens allows.

-• Dawn light with mist on the lakes creates the kind of layered, ethereal shots that make photographers weep.
-Set the alarm.
+- →Early morning light with mist on the lakes creates the kind of layered, ethereal shots that make photographers weep.
+Be there when the gates open (8 AM summer / 9 AM winter).

 Real Talk from a Lakeside Local